jzbrooks/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
 * [FooIbar/EhViewer](https://github.com/FooIbar/EhViewer) - EhViewer overhauled with Material Design 3 and more, forked from https://github.com/Ehviewer-Overhauled/Ehviewer
+* [rhunk/SnapEnhance](https://github.com/rhunk/SnapEnhance) - An Xposed module that enhances your Snapchat experience
 * [nightscout/AndroidAPS](https://github.com/nightscout/AndroidAPS) - Opensource automated insulin delivery system (closed loop)
 * [Skytils/SkytilsMod](https://github.com/Skytils/SkytilsMod) - Skytils is a Hypixel Skyblock mod!
 Be careful, malicious copies are distributed across GitHub.
 Confirm on discord.gg/skytils (807302538558308352)
-* [kyujin-cho/pixel-volte-patch](https://github.com/kyujin-cho/pixel-volte-patch) - Rootless replacement for persist.dbg.volte_avail_ovr patch
 * [XayahSuSuSu/Android-DataBackup](https://github.com/XayahSuSuSu/Android-DataBackup) - 数据备份 DataBackup for Android
 * [EhViewer-NekoInverter/EhViewer](https://github.com/EhViewer-NekoInverter/EhViewer) - 🥥 A fork of EhViewer-NekoInverter, feature requests are not accepted, but contributions are welcome.
 * [Ivy-Apps/ivy-wallet](https://github.com/Ivy-Apps/ivy-wallet) - Ivy Wallet is an open-source money manager app for android that you can either build or download from Google Play.